mdfleming3/mdfleming3.github.io/_drafts/how-dictation-can-strengthen-your-brand-voice.md

 ### Will People Talk Like This?

 Every time I say, "To the left," I think of that Beyonce song.
 I can say I have never sought out that song, but it is forever engrained in my head.
 Why is that?
 It's a phrase that is commonly and easily used.
 While developing your brand voice, you need to phrases that can be easily adopted by everyone in your organization.
 Hammering out long-winded, heavy handed prose will not work.

 By using dictation in my own writing, I have found that this dashes my wordiest sentences.
 When I speak, it tends to be choppier with easy-to-digest, direct statements.
-To the left.
 That's the way people will talk.
 That's content that people can use.

-**Practice Tip:** Type a piece of branded content.
-Step away from that content for at least 30 minutes.
-Use dictation to speak the same content from memory.
-Compare the two.
-What's different?
-Why is that different?
+Practice Tip: With the same content you wrote earlier, have someone at your organization read the content.
+After reading the content, ask them to explain the content with dictation running.
+How is there speech different than yours?
+What did they leave out?
+What did they include?

 ### Dictation in Word and Google Docs

-Below are short tutorials on how to use dictations
+Below is a brief video tutorial for using dictation in Word and Google Docs.

-### Further Reading:
+**Further Reading:**